gardehal/embedded-systems/README.md

 ## Motivation

-During college I had recieved the wrong schedule for my classes.
+During college I had received the wrong schedule for my classes.
 It was early in the semester and I walked into a class I was not signed up for, but no one stopped me.
-The class happened to be on integrated systems and microcontrollers (Arduinos).
+The class happened to be on integrated systems and micro-controllers (Arduinos).
 From the introduction I was gripped by the possibilities contained within the small plastic box the kit was housed in, and although I did not participate in the course I swore to one day continue on the path of exploring micro controllers and simple robotics.
 After securing a job I ordered a ELEGOO Starter Kit from Amazon for myself for christmas and that is where the adventure starts.

 ## Tools